serrvius/amqp-rpc-extender/README.md

 ```
 Serrvius\AmqpRpcExtender\Interfaces\AmqpRpcCommandInterface
 ```
-the methods `commandIndex` should return the name of executor of gateway command and in method `setCommandData` the bundle will put the input message as array
+the methods `executorName` should return the name of executor of gateway command and in method `setCommandData` the bundle will put the input message as array

 ### Examples of microservice command messages: